Skip to content

 It’s often the case that we may sample independently from a population, and develop some hypothesis that may indicate that the means for the independent samples are in fact different from one another.
 Taking the example we noted in the hypothesis testing section, perhaps we care about the size of fiddler crabs, and if the crabs are from multiple sites, we could say that, between two sites of interest, we might believe there to be a size difference.
 Well, let’s perform a statistical test to see if there is support for this hypothesis.

-It is generally best in statistics, especially when starting our our own individual journeys as statisticians, to choose the simplest test that A) will answer our question, and B) we can satisfy the assumptions of.
+It is generally best in statistics, especially when starting out on our own individual journeys as statisticians, to choose the simplest test that A) will answer our question, and B) we can satisfy the assumptions of.

 When comparing two sample means, the standard test to perform here is the two-sample t-test.
 The test statistic is calculated as: